Hanger (film)

 Hanger is a 2009 Canadian horror film directed by Ryan Nicholson and written by Nicholson with Patrick Coble.
-The film is banned in Australia and Germany.
+The film is banned in Australia.

 Plot

 Unable to bring in any more money for Leroy, her abusive pimp, the pregnant Rose tries to run away in the middle of the night, but is caught by Leroy.
 Using a clothes hanger, Leroy performs an impromptu abortion on Rose, unintentionally killing her in the process.
 Leroy disposes of Rose's baby in a dumpster, where its cries attract the attention of a homeless man, who raises the disfigured child as "Hanger".

 On his eighteenth birthday, the vagrant sends Hanger off to live with John, his biological father, who the man had earlier met at a junkyard.
 John informs Hanger that he has gotten him a job at the junkyard, and that he will be working there and living with Russell, an acquaintance with Down syndrome.
 As he drives away with Hanger, John runs over the homeless man (who was defecating in his tent) and joyously tells his long-lost son "Welcome to the rest of your life!"
 John gives Hanger a picture of Rose, and picks up a prostitute for him to have sex with, but upon seeing Hanger's mutilated face, the woman goes into hysterics, so John crushes her head in his truck door.

 While Hanger is watching pornography with Russell in their home, a Jehovah's Witness visits, and Hanger mauls and partially eats her while being cheered on by Russell.
 Later, John drops by, and reveals to Hanger that he has a plan to get revenge on Leroy for what he did to Rose.
 On his way out, John is approached by Foxy White, Leroy's girlfriend, who offers to help John kill Leroy.
 John turns down Foxy's offer, but says he will make Leroy suffer "a little extra" if Foxy watches over Hanger.